yangshun/front-end-interview-handbook/contents/build-user-interfaces.md

 ### Future

 Lastly, mention how you would do things differently if you had more time and were writing production code that you need to maintain.
-Perhaps use Sass instead of CSS, use React instead of jQuery for better maintainability, make the component mobile-friendly and test on different screen widths, add keyboard shortcuts, etc.
+Perhaps use Sass instead of CSS, use React instead of jQuery for better maintainability, use Babel to compile your code for older browsers, make the component mobile-friendly and test on different screen widths, add keyboard shortcuts, etc.